-Listening to an interview with Florence Wiliams, author of the book Breasts: A Natural and Unnatural History, I was intrigued.
+Listening to an interview with Florence Williams, author of the book Breasts: A Natural and Unnatural History, I was intrigued.
 So I read the book.

 Florence Williams covers a lot of territory in her investigation of breasts in our culture and for our health.
 The most important topic to me concerned alterations in breast development.
 At all stages in our lives, chemical pollutants affect our hormonal balance and thus, the intricate balance that prompts mammary growth and our general well being.

 To understand the influence of chemicals in our daily lives, Ms. Williams had her blood tested before and after a ‘chemical fast’.
 Reducing her exposure required eating certified organic produce, of course.
 She also avoided shampoo, make up, plastic bags, riding in cars, handling store receipts and myriad unnoticed chemical events.
-It was surprising to learn how pervasive the BPA and phthalates are.
-Some changes in habits can make a difference.
-You need to balance this by reviewing practical steps from the Environmental Working Group.
+It was surprising to learn how pervasive the Bisphenol A (BPA ) and phthalates are.
+(To make changes in your habits, you can review practical steps from the Environmental Working Group.)

-Because babies absorb pollutants from their mothers milk, is it even safe to breastfeed?
-A good question that becomes surreal when it’s suggested we mammals should stop nursing.
+The question arises: Because babies absorb pollutants from their mothers milk, is it safe to breastfeed?
+It feels sad and surreal to suggest we mammals should stop nursing.

 Thank you for the informative book about breast health, Ms. Williams.
-I learned a lot.
-My two tasks are to reduce phlalates and plastics in my life.
-And clear the confusion about lactation support.
+I learned more about the importance (and complexity) of reducing phlalates and plastics in my life.